smped/snakemake_hic/README.md

 1 - Download and index the genome
 2 - Trim raw data using `AdapterRemoval`
 3 - Run `FastQC` on raw and trimmed data
-4 - Organise genome annotations and restriction fragments for HiC-Pro
+4 - Prepare Files for HiC-Pro
+    + Organise genome annotations
+    + Define restriction fragments
+    + Update `hicpro-config.txt` based on `config.yml`

 ## Setup